andreiy14/healt-care/README.md

 # Project Description
 This project is a React web application that utilizes Tailwind CSS, Ant Design (antd), and Firebase Firestore.
-The web app is optimized for viewing on mobile screens.
+The web app is optimized also for viewing on mobile screens.

 # Instructions set up
 1. Clone the repository to your local machine: